Fellowship applications are now being accepted year-round!

-Spring Term (typically Jan-April) Deadline: January 30
+- Spring Term (typically Jan-April) Deadline: December 5

 Research Fellowships are financial awards for Honors students pursuing research projects with MSU faculty.
-Research may be performed on-campus or off-campus (typically 20 hours per week for 8-10 weeks in summer and 5-10 hours per week for 10-15 weeks during the academic year).
+Research may be performed on-campus or off-campus, with a typical time commitment of 20 hours per week for 8-10 weeks in summer and 5-10 hours per week for 10-15 weeks during the academic year.
 This program will consider budgets up to $2000 per student per term.
 While we are rarely able to fully fund every project, we try to at least partially fund those projects determined to be worthwhile.
 We try to assist with materials and resources (paying research subjects, etc.) required for the research and some salary support.

 - Proposed budget outlining materials, amount, cost, estimated number of hours and weeks of work.
 Hourly rate can be around $9-11 per hour.

 You are encouraged to seek support from your academic department so that the honors office can leverage our limited resources and serve as many deserving students as possible.
-When you prepare your budget, please note all other funding being received from your home department or mentor.
-You can find samples of acceptable preliminary budgets here, here, and here!
+When preparing your budget, please note any additional funding received from your home department or mentor.
+Examples of preliminary budgets may be found here, here, and here!

 - Present your findings at Undergraduate Research Symposium.

 - Submit a research report to Dr. Anastasia Elder 30 days after end of funding period.
 Research reports must be submitted as a Microsoft Word or PDF document.
-View past research reports.
+Past research reports may be viewed here.

 - You may also be required to submit an abstract to a regional or national conference and, if accepted, present at the conference.
 If you submit to a conference, you may be eligible for a partial travel grant to assist you in presenting at the conference.
-If we request that you submit to a conference, you will be funded to go.
+If we request that you submit to a conference, you will recieve funding to attend.
 A separate application is required for travel awards.

-The monies for these fellowships have been primarily funded by Bobby & Judy Shackouls.
+Funding for these fellowships have been primarily sponsored by Bobby & Judy Shackouls.